OXID-eSales/vat-tbe-services-documentation/intro.rst

    Fig.: Order step 1 with reference to VAT calculation

-The VAT is calculated after registration or after specifying the billing address, after :productname:`OXID eShop eVAT` has determined the customer location (see :ref:`configuration:Configure customer location`).
+The VAT is calculated after registration or after specifying the billing address, after :productname:`OXID eShop eVAT` has determined the customer location (see :ref:`configuration:Configuring the customer location determination`).

 A message tells the customer again which country is the basis for the VAT calculation (:ref:`oxdaka03`, items 1, 2).